-1. The contest is open to everyone regardless of age or sex.
+1. The contest is open to everyone regardless of age or gender.

 2. All contestants must register in qualifying rounds prior to spitting in competition.
 Registration deadline is 12:00 noon on day of competition.
 Any other special exemptions will be at the discretion of the tournament judge.